-TLB120-U Red & NIR light belt with stand - face and neck
+TLB120-U red & NIR light belt with stand - face and neck

-A flexible light belt for beauty and well-being that combines red light 660 nm and near-infrared light 850 nm in 120 high-power LEDs, with stepless adjustment of pulse (1-1000 Hz), built-in timer (0-30 min) and a stable, height-adjustable stand.
-The belt is made of soft neoprene, delivers high radiation strength at the surface and has been developed for daily use on the face, neck and neck - as well as other body areas as required.
-The purpose is to provide targeted photobiomodulation (PBM) which can support the skin's glow and smoothness, comfort in tissue/muscles and general recovery - without heat or damage to the skin's surface.Β
+The TLB120-U is a flexible and powerful light belt for beauty and well-being that combines red light (660 nm) and near-infrared light (850 nm) in 120 high-power LEDs.
+The belt has stepless pulse control (1–1000 Hz), built-in timer (0–30 min) and is supplied with a stable, height-adjustable stand that makes the treatment simple and precise.
+The soft neoprene belt provides high radiation strength at the surface and has been developed for daily use on the face, neck and neck, but can also be used on other body areas if necessary.
+The purpose is targeted photobiomodulation (PBM) which can support the skin's glow and smoothness, comfort in tissues and muscles as well as general recovery - completely without heat or strain on the skin's surface.

 How photobiomodulation (PBM) works

-Technical details and specifications
+Technical details

 Recommended use